georgekhananaev/PyNextStack/README.md

 Username: root
 Password: bringthemhome
 ```
+Only one user can be logged in at a time.
+Therefore, it's advisable to register your own user first, and then promptly log in as the root user to change your role.

-In the demo version, ChatGPT won't function as it's not connected to the API.
-Additionally, you can modify the SMTP settings to suit your needs in order to test the forgot-password functionality.
+Please note that in the demo version, ChatGPT will not function as it is not connected to the API.
+Additionally, you have the option to modify the SMTP settings to suit your needs for testing the forgot-password functionality.
+It has been successfully tested with GMAIL.
+Later on, I will disable the edit functionality and added my own SMTP settings for your testing convenience for now just use it as it please.
 ## Overview

 PyNextStack is a full-stack system utilizing FastAPI with asynchronous capabilities on the backend and Next.js for the frontend showcases the robustness of Python in server-side development.
 This architecture provides a scalable, efficient solution that leverages FastAPI's high performance and ease of use for creating APIs, alongside Next.js for a reactive and server-side rendered user interface.
 The asynchronous nature of the backend ensures non-blocking operation, enhancing the system's ability to handle high volumes of requests simultaneously, which is ideal for real-time applications.
 This combination offers a modern, full-stack framework that is both powerful and developer-friendly, demonstrating the versatility of Python in web development.